ChenYizhu97/flasky-blog/README.md

-# flaskblog
+# flasky

-This is an implementation of the demo blog in book "Flask Web Development: Developing Web Applications with Python"
+This is the demo blog introduced in book "Flask Web Development: Developing Web Applications with Python" (first edition)